COVID-19 Vaccine Requirement for Spring 2022 Classes

 Student Health Services also facilitates health promotion and disease prevention with:

-- Health Insurance Navigators on campus for health insurance enrollment
+- Health Insurance Navigators Resources for health insurance enrollment

 - Continuity of care with referrals to community based organizations

 Health and Wellness Services is committed to continue helping students during this time with questions and concerns regarding health issues, health insurance enrollment, immunization requirements, counseling and gender resources, referrals, etc.